VagrantAI-c/NG-Image-Modal/README.md

-# NG-Image-Modal
+# NG Image Modal
-Angular directive to open and zoom images in a modal manner
+Component which allows image to be opened in a modal with additional zoom functionality